mgoellnitz/lunette/README.md

 ## Installation

-Besides the usual manual mode if extracting the files from the distribution archive to a place of your chosing and add this to you PATH, a short version for inexperiences users is presented especially on Windows (WSL) systems.
+Besides the usual manual mode if extracting the files from the distribution archive to a place of your chosing and add this to you PATH-variable, a short version for inexperiences users is presented especially on Windows (WSL) systems.

 After downloading and extracting the archive